12 Top-Rated Attractions & Things to Do in Islamorada, FL

 Dedicated to local environmentalist Anne Eaton, Anne's beach is one of the few public sandy beaches on Islamorada.
 Often described as a stretch of paradise, visitors will be hard-pressed to disagree.

-Choose from one of two parking lots, located at mile marker 73.4, load up on supplies, and pick your spot by the ocean-warm, tropical waters of the Atlantic await.
+Choose from one of two parking lots, located at mile marker 73.4, load up on supplies, and pick your spot by the warm, tropical waters of the Atlantic.

 The water here is clear and shallow, making a great spot for young kids or anyone wanting to try paddleboarding or snorkeling in a calm area.
-You won't find much shade, so make sure to pack plenty of reef-safe sunscreen along with your picnic and have a day of fun in the sun.
+You won't find much shade, so make sure to pack plenty of reef-safe sunscreen or an umbrella, along with your picnic, and have a day of fun in the sun.

 9. Long Key State Park